bakeralexan/Food-Prices/README.md

 ## Data Description

-This data uses self-report data from the long running BRFSS study administered by the Center for Disease Control (CDC).
+This study uses self-report data from the long running BRFSS study administered by the Center for Disease Control (CDC).
 It uses 1998, 2008, and 2018 data including the control variables for sex, income, education, employment, physical activity, race, and ethnicity.
 I have also repeated the regressions with diabetes and obesity as the dependent variables.
 The independent variable, food and beverages purchased for off-premises consumption in millions of dollars, comes from the United States Department of Agriculture's (USDA) long running ERS study.
 The USDA data comes at the state level whereas the BRFSS data had to be aggregated manually at the state level.

 ### BRFSS Codebooks